-Buying art Under $50,000: liquidity, pricing and market risk
+Buying art under $50,000: liquidity, pricing and market risk

 The sub‑$50,000 segment is the engine of the auction market, accounting for 92.0% of sold‑lot volume even though most of the market’s value still sits above this line.
 It offers unusually broad access to recognised artists, repeatable formats and public comparables, but that access spans very different value tests: from a few‑hundred‑dollar regional lot to a major‑house work near $50,000.